+The word "influenza" in Italian literally means "influence," a word that Italians have used for illnesses since at least the 1500s because they, like others at the time, believed that the stars influenced health, according to the Douglas Harper Etymology Dictionary.
 There have been many major pandemics caused by the flu throughout history.
-For example, the 1918 to 1919 pandemic, known as “The Great Pandemic,” infected 20 to 40 percent of the worldwide population and an estimated 50 million people died because of it, according to the U.S. Department of Health & Human Services.
+For example, the 1918 to 1919 pandemic, known as “The Great Pandemic,” infected 20 to 40 percent of the worldwide population and an estimated 50 million people died because of it, according to the Centers for Disease Control and Prevention (CDC).
 This pandemic was also named “Spanish flu” because is believed that the pandemic originated in Spain.

-The first U.S. case of H1N1 was diagnosed on April 15, 2009.
-People in 74 countries were affected and 43 million to 89 million people had H1N1 between April 2009 and April 2010.
-The Centers for Disease Control and Prevention (CDC) estimated there were between 8,870 and 18,300 H1N1 related deaths during this time.
+The swine flu pandemic caused an estimated 43 million to 89 million illnesses in the United States between April 2009 and April 2010.
+The CDC estimated there were between 8,870 and 18,300 H1N1-related deaths during this time.

-The main three types of influenza virus are named A, B, and C. A and B viruses cause seasonal epidemics of disease almost every winter in the United States while C causes only mild respiratory symptoms, according to the Centers for Disease Control and Prevention (CDC).
-The A virus is broken down into subtypes, and both A and B are broken down into strains for classification.
+The main three types of influenza virus that cause illness in people are named A, B, and C. Influenza A and B viruses cause seasonal epidemics of disease almost every winter in the United States, while influenza C causes only mild respiratory symptoms and is not thought to cause epidemics, according to the CDC.
+The influenza A virus is broken down into subtypes, and both A and B are broken down into strains for classification.

 While there are many types of flu, it is important to note that the "stomach flu" isn't actually a type of influenza.
 It is actually gastroenteritis, an inflammation of the lining of the intestines caused by a virus, bacteria or parasites.